What to Wear for Engagement Photos

 I wanted to help my couples look their best for their engagement photo shoot, so I’ve written this blog post to help you know what to wear for engagement photos.

 I prefer for couples to wear dressed up casual clothes or dressy clothes.
 For men, a nice polo or button up shirt with dressy jeans or khakis looks awesome.
 For ladies, a beautiful dress or skirt with nice shoes looks beautiful.
 If you prefer to wear pants, slacks or dressy jeans look nice.
 Jackets, nice sweaters or dress coats look good for colder weather.
 Of course, it will depend on the weather.

-Women, please take care to choose nice outfits that will flatter you.
+Women, please take care to choose outfits that will flatter you.
 You don’t need to be a size 4 or smaller to look fabulous.
 You just need to dress for your shape.
-I’ve seen some awesome plus-sized ladies who rock their look because they know how to dress for their body.
-Most women (me included) don’t have perfect model bodies.
-We have things that we’re self conscious about.
+I’ve seen some plus-sized ladies who rock their look because they know how to dress for their body.
+Most women don’t have perfect model bodies.
+We have things that we’re self conscious of.
 We all want to look our best, so to help you look your best, avoid clothes that are too baggy, too tight or just too revealing in any way.